What Is Hormone Replacement Therapy?

 HRT is available in several preparations that are taken in different ways.
 These include tablets, skin patches, gels and implants:

-- Tablets, which are usually taken once a day, are one of the most common ways of taking HRT.
+Tables are usually taken once a day and are one of the most common ways of taking HRT.

-- Oestrogen gel is an increasingly popular form of HRT.
+Oestrogen gel is an increasingly popular form of HRT.
 It's applied to the skin once a day and is absorbed by the body.
-But if you still have your womb, you'll need to take some form of progestogen separately too, to reduce your risk of womb cancer.
+However, you'll also need to take some form of progesterone to reduce your risk of womb cancer.
 This does not apply to women who've had a hysterectomy

-- Implants.
-HRT can be given using small pellet-like implants inserted under your skin, although these aren't widely available and aren't used very often.
+HRT can be given using small pellet-like implants inserted under your skin.
 The implants release oestrogen gradually over time and can stay in place for several months before needing to be replaced.
 This may be a convenient option if you don't want to worry about taking your treatment every day or every few days.
-But if you still have your womb, you'll need to take progestogen separately too.
+As with oestrogen gel, some form of progesterone will also need to be taken separately.

-- Intra-uterine system (IUS) If you're taking a different form of oestrogen and need to take progestogen alongside it, another implant option is the intra-uterine system (IUS).
+If you're taking a different form of oestrogen and need to take progestogen alongside it, another implant option is the intrauterine system (IUS).
 An IUS releases a progestogen hormone into the womb.
 It can remain in place for a few years and also acts as a contraceptive.